AdobeDocs/campaign-classic.en/help/installation/using/using-mx-servers.md

 >[!NOTE]
 >
->To learn more about delivery failure types and reasons in Adobe Campaign, refer to this [section](../../delivery/using/understanding-delivery-failures.md#delivery-failure-types-and-reasons).
+>To learn more about delivery failure types and reasons, refer to this [section](../../delivery/using/understanding-delivery-failures.md#delivery-failure-types-and-reasons).

-## The Deliverability Instance
+## Deliverability instance

 A daily update of the MX rules and inbounces rules are managed by a specific workfow in the client instance which is connected to the Deliverability instance owner of these rules.